nightingaleproject/nightingale/README.md

 * Workflow and Death record versioning
 * Support for structured data entry, minimizing opportunities for user error
 * Auditing of user actions
+* Export of records in IJE format
+* Basic issuance and archival of death certificates
 * Basic reports on system usage patterns
+* Basic reports on collected mortality data

 ### Installation and Setup for Development or Testing